-The New Board of IL&FS Limited today shared an update on the progress of the ongoing resolution process across the Group and revised its estimates of debt being addressed to well above 50 per cent of the overall debt of over Rs 99,000 crore.
+The Management and the New Board of IL&FS Limited today shared its quarterly update on the progress of the ongoing Group resolution process, maintaining its earlier estimates of addressing more than 50 per cent of the overall debt of over Rs 99,000 crore as of October 2018.

 IL&FS Board is hopeful that it will be able to address the targetted debt of over Rs 50,000 crore in the current financial year despite the impact of the pandemic.
 It is hopeful of achieving the targeted debt resolution of over 50 per cent of the overall debt.

 Markets regulator Sebi on Friday disposed of proceedings against IL&FS Financial Services Ltd without issuing any direction against it in a matter pertaining to alleged violation of underwriter norms.
 The firm is a Sebi registered underwriter.
 The order came after Ministry of Corporate Affairs (MCA) forwarded a report to Sebi to ascertain if the underwriter, which is a 100 per cent subsidiary of Infrastructure Leasing & Financial Services Ltd (IL&FS), was qualified to be a “fit and proper person” to continue as a Sebi registered intermediary.
 Serious Fraud Investigation Office (SFIO) had conducted an investigation into the affairs of Infrastructure Leasing & Financial Services Ltd (IL&FS) and its subsidiary companies responsible for the credit crisis.